f-bn/ansible-role-k0s/README.md

   - helm
   - autopilot

-# Pushing custom containerd configuration file/template from Ansible controller (worker)
+# You can push a custom containerd configuration file/template from your Ansible controller (worker)
 k0s_worker_containerd_config_template: '/path/to/containerd.toml'

 # Custom kubelet worker profile